khronus/khronus/README.md

 * Support for `timers, gauges and counters`.
 * Configurable series resolution (30 seconds, 1 minute, 10 minutes, etc)
 * Percentiles done right.
 No more average of averages.
-* Fast, very fast retrieving of metrics.
+* Fast, very fast retrieval of metrics.
 * Scalable.
 * Highly available.
-* REST Api for push data.
+* REST Api for pushing data.
-* Implements InfluxDB protocol for using Grafana.
+* Implements InfluxDB protocol in order to use Grafana.

 ## Installation